Comprehensive Faculty Count

 President’s Statement to Governing Council

 In November, 2006, then University of Toronto President David Naylor made a statement on University Report Cards, Ratings, Rankings and Performance Measures to the University’s Governing Council.
 In this statement, he highlighted some of the challenges with rankings and interpretation of the results.
 While there has been progress in some of the areas that he highlighted, this statement provides a number of caveats that remain relevant.
-His statement can be found here.
+Read the full statement.